Armen T. Marsoobian

 Armen T. Marsoobian is an academic.
+He received a B.A. in History from Bucknell University and a Ph.D in Philosophy from Stony Brook University.
 He holds a chair in the philosophy department at Southern Connecticut State University.
 Marsoobian was awarded the Hrant Dink Foundation Prize for Historical Research for studies on the Armenian genocide.

+He is the editor-in-chief of the journal Metaphilosophy.